gbv/cocoda/docs/design-guidelines.md

 * CSS class `text-dark`
 * CSS class `text-grey`
 * CSS class `text-lightGrey`
+* CSS class `text-veryLightGrey`

 ### Tables

 For tables, there is a custom table component called [vue-flexible-table](https://github.com/stefandesu/vue-flexible-table).
 It can be used very similarly to a [bootstrap-vue table](https://bootstrap-vue.js.org/docs/components/table).
-See components [MappingBrowser](#mappingbrowser) and [OccurrencesBrowser](#occurrencesbrowser) for examples of this in use.
+See the [MappingBrowser](#mappingbrowser) component for an example of this in use.

 ### Buttons